FAQ on School Direction, Vision, Mission, Strategies and Goals

 Physical Education (PE)

-The Music programme is designed to provide a general musical experience for all pupils.
-Pupils will develop their abilities and hone their skills to read, write, sing, perform and create music progressively at different levels.
-At each level, there will be an infusion of various cultures and genres to enable our pupils to heighten their knowledge of music and appreciate it.
-Beyond the Music curriculum, the school would also provide platforms and opportunities for pupils to develop their musical interests and talents through our enrichment programmes and aesthetics activities.
+The Music programme is designed to provide a general musical experience for all students.
+Students will develop their abilities and hone their skills to read, write, sing, perform and create music progressively at different levels.
+At each level, there will be an infusion of various cultures and genres to enable our students to heighten their knowledge of music and appreciate it.
+Beyond the Music curriculum, the school would also provide platforms and opportunities for students to develop their musical interests and talents through our enrichment programmes and aesthetics activities.

 Form Teacher Guidance Period (FTGP)

-Conducted by both the Form and Co-Form Teachers, the FTGP lessons seek to provide time within the curriculum for teachers to engage pupils in quality interactions and help them strengthen their social and emotional competencies.
-Pupils will be engaged through hands-on activities, role-play, story-telling, discussions and journal-writing.
-To further enhance pupils’ Social and Emotional learning, the school also involves the Full Time School Counsellor in delivering some FTGP topics that help pupils identify feelings and learn ways to manage them.
+Conducted by both the Form and Co-Form Teachers, the FTGP lessons seek to provide time within the curriculum for teachers to engage students in quality interactions and help them strengthen their social and emotional competencies.
+Students will be engaged through hands-on activities, role-play, story-telling, discussions and journal-writing.
+To further enhance students’ social-emotional learning, the school also involves the Allied Educator (Counselling) in delivering some FTGP topics that help students identify feelings and learn ways to manage them.

 Back to top